 - Lay chicken skewers on the prepared rack.

-- Bake for 20 minutes, or until golden brown
+- Bake for 20 minutes, or until golden brown and cooked through.

 - Serve with satay sauce while the skewers are still warm!